Belgrave, Leicester: History

+Tho National School on the corner of Loughborough Road and Thurcaston Road was built in 1861 and stands on the site of the original Bull’s Head Pub.
+Alfred Ellis, who lived opposite in Cross Corners, disliked the “sordid” and “run-down” pub so bought and demolished it, giving the land for a new school.
+A new Bull’s Head was built opposite the school on Bath Street a few years later.
+By 1877 the school had 350 pupils.
+It closed in 1974 and is now owned by a firm of solicitors.
+The Clock was bought to commemorate Queen Victoria's Golden Jubilee of 1887.

+As Belgrave grew it became important enough to be linked to Leicester by Horse Tram.
+The first route of the new Leicester Tramways Company Ltd in 1874 was from the Clock Tower to the Loughborough Road and Thurcaston Road Junction.
+Electric Trams replaced Horse Trams in 1904.

-As can be seen by some of the houses along Loughborough Road there were some very wealthy residents, including the Chief constable of Leicester at one point.
+As can be seen by some of the Houses along Loughborough Road there were some very wealthy residents, including the Chief constable of Leicester at one point.

 As the wealth of the area grew so did the population and by the late 19th century many more houses were being built.

-As Belgrave grew so did the town of Leicester and at such a rate that by 1891 Belgrave was subsumed into the Corporation of Leicester.
+As Belgrave grew so did the town of Leicester.
+In 1891 the parish had a population of 11,405.
+On 31 October 1891 most of the parish became part of the County Borough of Leicester, on 26 March 1896 the parish was abolished to form Leicester.

 The area continued to expand with some of the earlier 19th century houses being replaced by 1930s semis.
 By the 1960s and 1970s large parts of Belgrave were cleared of the old Victorian terraced houses including Mellor School, the Baptist Church on Loughborough Road and Claremont Street Methodist Church, and were replaced with more modern structures.